— The Historical Decision —

 Weigel (1856, with c.
 1849 sheet – 17 of which lion sheets of usual kind – most extensive inventory, dating back to the bequest of drawings purchased from the heirs in 1832) – Coppenrath (1889/90, 66 sheet) – Wawra (1890, 234 sheet).

-First presence on the market on occasion of present Den of Lions drawing then 1958 with Faber-Castell, followed by great distance by above Alexander drawing writing art history with the Hyphasis event of 326 and present here likewise.
+First presence on the market on occasion of present Den of Lions drawing then 1958 with Faber-Castell, followed by great temporal distance by above Alexander drawing writing art history with the Hyphasis event of 326 and present here likewise.

 Not least in this connection it shall also be reminded of Hans Möhle’s reference of already 1947 to which